apache/iceberg/docs/flink-getting-started.md

 ./bin/start-cluster.sh
 ```

 Start the Flink SQL client.
 There is a separate `flink-runtime` module in the Iceberg project to generate a bundled jar, which could be loaded by Flink SQL client directly.
 To build the `flink-runtime` bundled jar manually, build the `iceberg` project, and it will generate the jar under `<iceberg-root-dir>/flink-runtime/build/libs`.
-Or download the `flink-runtime` jar from the [Apache repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.16/{{% icebergVersion %}}/).
+Or download the `flink-runtime` jar from the [Apache repository] (https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.16/{{%icebergVersion%}}/).

 ```bash
 # HADOOP_HOME is your hadoop root directory after unpack the binary package.